 |

-Adjustment of Status | A legal process that allows an eligible non-U.S. citizen to apply for lawful permanent resident status (a green card) while remaining in the United States. |
+Adjustment of Status | A legal process allowing an eligible non-U.S. citizen to apply for lawful permanent resident status (a green card) while remaining in the United States. |

-Consular Processing | A legal process that allows an eligible non-U.S. citizen to apply for lawful permanent resident status (a green card) while outside of the United States. |
+Consular Processing | A legal process allowing an eligible non-U.S. citizen to apply for lawful permanent resident status (a green card) while outside of the United States. |

-Family-Based Green Card Application | Representing the applicant or their family sponsors in order to obtain lawful permanent residency in the U.S. |
+Family-Based Green Card Application | Representing the applicant or their family sponsors to obtain lawful permanent residency in the U.S. |

-Employment-Based Green Card Application | Representing clients whose employment are sponsoring them to obtain lawful permanent residency in the U.S. |
+Employment-Based Green Card Application | Representing clients whose employment is sponsoring them for lawful permanent residency in the U.S. |

 Asylum | Representing clients seeking protection from persecution in their home country. |